 - IB: 39 (including core points) with 666 at HL.

 Candidates are not required to have studied Greek or Latin at the point of application.
 Course I is designed for candidates with Greek and/or Latin to A-level, Advanced Higher, Higher Level in the IB or equivalent.
 Course II is tailored for candidates without an A-level or other qualifications in either Greek or Latin.
 Classics II candidates would usually be expected to have studied the modern language before, or to speak it at home or school.
+We expect you to have taken and passed any practical component in your chosen science subjects.

 For French, German, Russian and Spanish